skipperkongen/ambient-agents-demo/README.md

 ## Running the demo

-The demo uses `docker-compose` to start a single Kafka broker in KRaft mode and two Python workers.
-One worker continuously produces dummy customer emails to the `incoming-messages` topic.
-The second worker consumes those messages and writes a simple reply to the `outgoing-messages` topic.
+This project ships with a `docker-compose.yml` file that sets up a Kafka broker and two Python workers.
+The producer worker publishes dummy customer emails to the `incoming-messages` topic and the consumer replies on the `outgoing-messages` topic.

 ### Prerequisites